esciencecenter-digital-skills/lesson-FAIR-software/_episodes/02-licensing.md

 - "Why is a license important?"
 - "When is a license important?"
 - "How to choose a license?"
-- "How does my license interact with a library and its license"
+- "How does my license interact with an external library/package and its license"
 objectives:
 - "Learn about software licenses"
 - "Add a license to a GitHub repository"